 The first time I spotted one of these creatures I thought an immense boulder had blocked the road.
 Then it moved.
-I couldn’t believe anything that big could actually maneuver under its own power until I witnessed it sprint after a deer.
+I couldn’t believe anything that huge could maneuver under its own power until it sprinted after a deer.

 So what have we here?

 We have two meandering creeks clogged by buckthorn and willows where exotic wildlife eats anything that moves.

 In other words, what we have is too much of a temptation for the Department of Natural Resources (DNR).
 They declared the area a nature preserve – right up to the gravel road – and God help you if you plant anything, much less a mailbox on DNR land.

 So while turtles, creeks, buckthorn and willows are protected, my mailbox is not.